Last updated on November 18th, 2022 at 04:15 pm

-In my last post I created a guide to stocking a vegan pantry.
-I'm going to continue with the basics and post a few of my go-to-can't-live-without recipe staples.
-Today I offer you the best vegan mayo recipe ever in the history of the world.
-Too much?
+In my last post I created a guide to creating a vegan grocery list.
+I'm going to continue with the basics and post a few of my go-to-can't-live-without recipe staples so you can make them rather than buy them.

-Why We Love This Vegan Mayo Recipe
+Why This Recipe Works

 This mayonnaise recipe only has a handful of ingredients.
 Here are the main ones:

 Kala namak.
 Indian Black salt is worth the forage.
-I buy mine at an Indian market nearby but you can also order it from Amazon here.
+I buy mine at an Indian market nearby but, you can also order it from Amazon here.
 This isn't an affiliate or sponsored link, I just did a quick Google search.
 It's pretty easy to find.
 Kala Namak has a high sulphur content giving it an eggy odour and flavour.

 Sunflower oil.
 I use sunflower oil in my mayo but you can use any neutral flavoured oil.
-Avoid olive oil because it has a distinct flavour and can sometimes become a little bitter when blended.
+Avoid olive oil because it has a distinct flavour and can sometimes become bitter when blended.

 Maple syrup.
 It's a curveball, I know, but a touch of maple gives this homemade mayonnaise balance.